Kinnary-Raichura/netlify-demo-2/site/content/values/_index.md

 title: Vision
 image: img/holistic-living.jpg
 values:
-  - heading: Ability of Human body to heal itself
+  - heading: Ability of Human body to heal
     text: >
       We organize training and workshops to educate people on unique ability of human body to heal itself and support holistic living.